m4ttsch/omscs-notes-notes/information-security/authentication.md

 As a basic security measure, the file should only be readable by the root/admin user, which is the user on whose behalf the login program runs.

 What if permissions are set incorrectly?
-If so, someone else may be able to read that file and learn everyone’s password.
+If so, someone else may be able to read that file and learn everyone's password.

 Even if the permissions are set correctly, why should the admin know the passwords?
 If an attacker can impersonate the root user, they can learn all the passwords.

-It’s clear that something about the secret has to be shared with the system, but storing those secrets in a file as plaintext - even with access control - is not a good idea.
+It's clear that something about the secret has to be shared with the system, but storing those secrets in a file as plaintext - even with access control - is not a good idea.

 ### Method 2
-Alternatively, the system don’t store the passwords themselves, but rather stores something derived from them.
+Alternatively, the system don't store the passwords themselves, but rather stores something derived from them.

 We can pass the password through a **one-way hash function** to create this derived value.